run2go/blockjump/README.md

-# blockump
+# Block Jump Game

-Block Jump Game written in Rust
+> This is a simple platform jumping game written in Rust.
+Definitely work in progress~